defi-wonderland/handbook/handbook/docs/intro/welcome.md

 This handbook is for **Wonderland contributors**, **devs**, **partners, organizations** and **anyone** eager to learn about best practices in development and security.
 Whether you're refining your testing workflow, bolstering your security practices, or diving into offchain and solidity style guidelines, **this guide has something for you.**

-So let’s dive in and **stay safe**—for ourselves, for the community, and the future of Web3 🐇✨
+So let’s dive in and **stay safe** for ourselves, for the community, and the future of Web3 🐇✨